-The NAT Finance, Staffing and Premises committee undertake a similar function as the LGBs but in respect of financial, premises and staffing matters.
+The NAT committees undertake a similar function to the LGBs but in respect of financial, premises and staffing matters, and another committee focusing on the pastoral matters.
 The Directors appoint the members of the committee from across the Trust’s governance structure.

 The Executive Headteacher, Associate Headteachers and Senior Leadership Team

 The Board of Directors delegates responsibility for the delivery of the vision and strategy of the Trust to the Executive Headteacher, who in turn holds other senior leaders to account by line managing them.
 The Executive Headteacher has responsibility for the operation of the Trust including the performance of the Trust’s schools and the performance management of the Associate Headteachers.
 As the Accounting Officer the Executive Headteacher also has overall responsibility for the operation of the Trust’s financial responsibilities.

 The Associate Head Teachers of each school have responsibility for the day to day running of that school.

 The Executive Headteacher and the Associate Headteacher hold the other members of the senior leadership team to account for the effectiveness of their work.
 Members of the senior leadership team hold staff to account through their day-to-day discussions and observations of learning, and through a performance management process that covers all staff.